Prototyping business models to drive innovation

 Business Model Canvas

 It’s fair to say that the Business Model Canvas has become a key tool for many people.
+Initially created by Alex Osterwalder and Yves Pigeneur at Strategyzer, this tool has become ubiquitous with start-ups, scale-ups and large enterprises.
 It has the ability to change the way many people work as we see companies shift their focus into delivering products rather than projects.
 It’s a great tool to communicate around and to quickly mock-up a business model.
 The business model synthesizes into one page, the main aspects that constitute a business model, removing many of the barriers to starting to build and discuss business models that existed before.

-But it is more than that – it’s a great tool to support ideation.
+The Business Model Canvas is a great tool to support ideation.
 When it comes to ideating using the business model and powerful questions, magic happens when you combine them with the Ten Types of Innovation.

 Ten Types of Innovation

 The Ten Types of Innovation is the result of research that analyzed how successful companies innovated and which aspects made them successful.
 Through that research, it was found that companies were creating competitive advantage through 10 different ways.
 According to the Ten Types theory, there are basically 10 different areas where a company can act, to innovate, with each area being composed of dozens of different tactics.
-One other thing that was found was, that the companies that innovated in more than one area, were more successful than companies that only innovated around one area.
+One other finding: companies that innovated in more than one area were more successful than companies that only innovated in one area.

 Examples of innovations in each of the 10 types of innovation

-Customer Engagement – Distinctive interactions you foster e.g. how Wii’s experience draws more from the interactions in the room than on-screen
+Customer Engagement – Distinctive interactions you foster, e.g., how Wii’s experience draws more from the interactions in the room than on-screen – Learn more about this example with Strategyzer.

 The Ten Types of Innovation tactics